Wii remote (also referred to a Wiimote) is a device that controls the Nintendo’s Wii console.

 Such actions include scrolling through a list, steering a wheel and aiming, among other features.

 You can download the software from here: JoyToKey

 Here I briefly talked about how to use Wii Remote on PC.
 If you have any questions, details to share, or any other concerns, please feel free to leave a reply.

-If there is a newer or a better software for interfacing Wii Remote on PC, please let your fellow gamers know in the comments below.
+If there is a newer or better software for interfacing Wii Remote on PC, please let your fellow gamers know.